ajschumacher/ajschumacher.github.io/2013/11/11/whats-the-difference-between-bayesian-and-non-bayesian-statistics/index.md

 # What's the difference between Bayesian and non-Bayesian statistics?

-<blockquote>A coin is flipped and comes up heads five times in a row.
-Is it a fair coin?</blockquote>
+ > A coin is flipped and comes up heads five times in a row.
+Is it a fair coin?

 Whether you trust a coin to come up heads 50% of the time depends a good deal on who's flipping the coin.
 If you're flipping your own quarter at home, five heads in a row will almost certainly not lead you to suspect wrongdoing.
 At a magic show or gambling with a shady character on a street corner, you might quickly doubt the balance of the coin or the flipping mechanism.

 What is often meant by non-Bayesian "classical statistics" or "frequentist statistics" is "hypothesis testing": you state a belief about the world, determine how likely you are to see what you saw if that belief is true, and if what you saw was a very rare thing to see then you say that you don't believe the original belief.
 That original belief about the world is often called the "null hypothesis".